Kijkduin en Ockenburgh: Ockenburgh

 During the Battle for The Hague Ockenburgh was a stage of heavy fighting between Dutch and German troops.
 Due to the large German superiority with their better armament, the depot groups were pushed back to Loosduinen after 2 hours of heavy fighting.
 Of the 96 soldiers, 24 died and 18 were injured.
 The Germans failed to push through to the centre of The Hague to capture the Queen, the government and the Dutch High Command.
 Due to the unexpectedly fierce opposition at Ockenburgh, the troops of the Grenadiers regiment from The Hague and the Regiment Jagers from Monster were given the time to confine German troops.
 The artillery, which was installed at Poeldijk, ultimately drove the German troops from Ockenburgh.
 The 1st Battalion of Grenadiers eventually recaptured the auxiliary airfield.
 They also captured about 160 German soldiers.
 Another large group of German soldiers could escape the Dutch encirclement in the late evening of 11 to 12 May and reach Overschie via a nocturnal march.
 Just like the attack on the other airports in the region, Ypenburg and Valkenburg, the German attack on Ockenburgh failed.
 At the battle of Ockenburgh a total of 86 Dutch soldiers were killed.

 After the Dutch capitulation, the military auxiliary airfield came back into German hands and a fake airfield was made.
 With wooden planes, fake lighting and fake barracks, it was intended to tempt allied airmen to throw their bombs on the fake airfield in order to protect the operational airfields from bombing.
 In the middle of 1943 the fake airfield was lifted.
 In 1942 the first minefields were constructed and were mainly intended for the reinforcement of the Atlantic Wall.
 Thousands of landmines were buried on and around the field.
 Soon after the liberation, these landmines had to be cleared by German prisoners of war.
 During the German occupation of the Netherlands, V2 rockets were also shot from the Ockenburgh estate towards London.

 From 1954 onward Ockenburgh has had a campsite.
-The villa was used as a youth hostel and got an extension in the seventies of the last century.
+The villa was used as a youth hostel and got an extension in the 1970s.
 A large modern wing with a construction of steel and glass, also called 'The Van Klingeren wing'.
 In 1996 the youth hostel was closed.
 In 2011 the Van Klingeren construction was removed and stored.
 In the nineties, the current Kijkduinpark was built on a part of the campsite.

 Since 16 August 1990, the estate has been part of the protected nature reserve Solleveld.
 Over the past period, the park has been thoroughly restored under the direction of the South Holland landscape.
 Renovating the estate is special because it is a Natura 2000 area.
 This means that the estate is part of a European network of nature reserves.
 Among other things, new white estate banks have been installed and the bridge to dune forest 'de Zwitserland Partij' on the banks of the Spiegelvijver has been renewed.